 Remember that the King can be anyone – male, female, or otherwise – and they can be any age, although for the Kings they do tend to skew a little older.
 You need time to learn wisdom and grow in confidence after all.

 It is not unusual to have multiple people who match to a single King.
 This is okay.
 During a tarot reading, you’ll just be able to choose which person seems to make the most sense for the situation and question asked.

 You will have one or more Kings where nobody in your life is a good match.
 This is okay, too.
 If you come across one of these cards during a tarot reading, you’ll know the card doesn’t match a person in your life, so you can then read the card as a role you need to play, advice you need to take, or as a message.

 And, because people are complicated, some people seem to fit multiple cards.
 They may be a Page in one area of their life and a King in a different area.
 If you can, choose the card that seems to fit the best, but make a note that they have other characteristics.

 Need more help remembering the tarot card meanings?

-Get a free, printable PDF Tarot Cheat Sheet to help you remember the meaning of the Knight tarot cards (as well as all of the other cards in your tarot deck).
+Get a free, printable PDF Tarot Cheat Sheet to help you remember the meaning of the King tarot cards (as well as all of the other cards in your tarot deck).
 Just enter your email and you’ll immediately receive the cheat sheet, along with regular tarot tips, resources, and other printable goodies.